dotnet/docs-maui/docs/user-interface/controls/map.md

 ## Map control

-The `Map` class defines the following properties that control map appearance and behavior:
+The <xref:Microsoft.Maui.Controls.Maps.Map> class defines the following properties that control map appearance and behavior:

 - `IsShowingUser`, of type `bool`, indicates whether the map is showing the user's current location.
 - `ItemsSource`, of type `IEnumerable`, which specifies the collection of `IEnumerable` pin items to be displayed.